 ÅF AB is a Swedish public company with its registered office in Stockholm.
-The company's class B shares are listed on the Nasdaq OMX Stockholm exchange. ÅF is governed in accordance with the company's Articles of Association, the Swedish Companies Act, the Swedish Annual Accounts Act, the listing rules for the Nasdaq OMX Stockholm, the Swedish Code of Corporate Governance, and other relevant documents. ÅF did not depart from the Swedish Code of Corporate Governance in 2009.
-This corporate governance report has not been reviewed by the company's auditors.
+The company's class B shares are listed on the Nasdaq OMX Stockholm exchange. ÅF is governed in accordance with the company's articles of association, the Swedish Companies Act, the Swedish Annual Accounts Act, the listing rules for the Nasdaq OMX Stockholm, the Swedish Code of Corporate Governance, and other relevant documents. ÅF did not depart from the Swedish Code of Corporate Governance in 2010.
+This corporate governance report has been reviewed by the company's auditor.

-Governance, management and control are divided between the shareholders at the AGM, the Board of Directors and the President/ CEO in accordance with Swedish company law, the Swedish Code of Corporate Governance and the company's Articles of Association.
+Governance, management and control are divided between the share-holders at the AGM, the Board of Directors and the President/CEO.

-The Articles of Association adopted by the AGM are the most important instrument for the company's internal governance, followed by the board's formal work plan and the board's instructions for the President/CEO.
-In addition, ÅF has regularly introduced and developed processes and control systems to ensure effective and profitable growth.
+The articles of association adopted by the AGM are the most important instrument for the company's internal governance, followed by the board's formal work plan and the board's instructions for the President/CEO. ÅF has regularly introduced and developed other processes and control systems to ensure effective and profitable growth.